Friendly society: Origin and character

-United Kingdom

-Friendly societies in countries such as the United Kingdom were subject to prudential regulation to safeguard the financial interests of their members and secure the benefits promised to them, but the legislation (see for example the Friendly Societies Act 1875 (38 & 39 Vict. c.
-60)) was separate from that applicable to insurance companies.
-In other countries friendly societies have no specific legal status, which means that they have to comply to the same rules and regulations as for-profit insurance companies.

 In some cases, especially in America, members typically paid a regular membership fee and went to lodge meetings to take part in ceremonies.
 If members became sick, they would receive an allowance to help them meet their financial obligations.
 The society might have a doctor whom the member could consult for free.
-Members of the lodge would visit to provide emotional and other support (and possibly to verify that the sick member was not malingering).
+Members of the lodge would visit to provide emotional and other support, and possibly to verify that the sick member was not malingering.
 When a member died, the funeral would be paid for and the members of the lodge might attend in ceremonial dress.
-Often, there was some money left over for the next of kin.
+Sometimes, there was some money left over to support the next of kin.

-Friendly societies might also organize social functions such as dances, and some had sports teams for members.
-They occasionally became involved in political issues that were of interest to their members.
-Others were purely financial, with little or no social side, from their foundation—this was more typical in Britain.
-The first mutual savings bank, founded in Scotland in 1810, was called the "Savings and Friendly Society".
+Friendly societies might organize social functions such as dances, and some had sports teams for members.
+They occasionally became involved in political issues that are of interest to their members.
+Others are purely financial, with little or no social side, from their foundation.

 Credit unions and other types of organization are modern equivalents.

 Friendly society brasses were the emblems of village friendly societies or clubs common in the west of England between the late 18th and early 20th centuries.
 The use of brasses as emblems was particularly prevalent in Somerset and the surrounding counties.
-The Museum of English Rural Life has a collection of over 900 Friendly Society Brasses aka poleheads.
+The Museum of English Rural Life has a collection of over 900 Friendly Society Brasses, otherwise known as 'poleheads', from both male and female friendly societies.
 The design of the brasses was sometimes conventional or sometimes represented an interest of the club such as the inn in which the meetings were held.

 Female friendly societies

-Female friendly societies became a common form of friendly society in England during the 19th century e.g. the York Female Friendly Society, founded in 1788 by Faith Gray and Catherine Cappe.
+In the United Kingdom, friendly societies were first established and run by men.
+Female friendly societies emerged in England and Wales during the 19th century, and by 1874, over 27,000 women were members of 460 female friendly societies.
+Examples include the York Female Friendly Society, founded in 1788 by Faith Gray and Catherine Cappe.
 Grey and Cappe ran schools for girls and this society was intended to assist them.
-Another early Female Society was the Wisbech Female Friendly Society instituted on 1 February 1796.
+Another early Female Society was the Wisbech Female Friendly Society instituted in February 1796.
+Groups including the Nether Stowey Women’s Walk, Neston Female Society and the Drayton & Muchelney Women’s Friendly Society continue to meet as social groups into the 21st century.

 Registration and regulation

+Some countries allow friendly societies to operate under their own regulations, while in other places friendly societies have no specific legal status which means that they have to comply to the same rules and regulations as for-profit insurance companies.

 Australia

-In Australia, friendly societies are regulated under the Life Insurance Act 1995 (C'th) and registered with APRA.
+In Australia, friendly societies are regulated under the Life Insurance Act 1995 (Commonwealth) and registered with APRA.

 Friendly societies were first established in Australia by community groups in the 1830s and have evolved into member-focused providers of financial services, healthcare, retirement living, aged and home care services, transport, pharmacies and other fraternal services to over 800,000 members.
 They typically provide savings, investment and insurance products.